-- The Critical Incident Report must be submitted to the QA Unit within 24 hours of knowledge of incident completed in full.
-This can be sent to the QI Matters inbox via secure email or faxed to the secure QA fax at 619-236-1953.
-The Critical Incident report form can be found on the Optum website> SMH & DMC-ODS Health Plans > Incident Reporting tab.
-Additionally, consultation can be requested by contacting the QI Matters email address. - Critical Incidents are categorized as the following: - Death/Pending (Pending CME investigation) - Death/Natural Causes (Confirmed) - Death/Overdose (Confirmed) - o Death/Suicide (Confirmed) - Death/Homicide (Confirmed) - Suicide Attempt - Non-Fatal Overdose - Medication Error - Alleged abuse/inappropriate behavior by staff - o Injurious assault by a client resulting in hospitalization - o Critical Injury on site (MH/SUD related) - o Adverse Media/Social Media Incident (only; no leading incident) - Any incident that does not fall within these categories will be reported as a "Non-Critical Incident". - Death/Pending (Pending CME investigation) would be chosen for instances of client death in which the actual reason for death is not yet confirmed.
+- Critical Incidents are categorized as the following: - o Death/Pending (Pending CME investigation) - Death/Natural Causes (Confirmed) - Death/Overdose (Confirmed) - Death/Suicide (Confirmed) - o Death/Homicide (Confirmed) - Suicide Attempt - o Non-Fatal Overdose - o Medication Error - o Alleged abuse/inappropriate behavior by staff - o Injurious assault by a client resulting in hospitalization - o Critical Injury on site (MH/SUD related) - o Adverse Media/Social Media Incident (only; no leading incident) - Any incident that does not fall within these categories will be reported as a "Non-Critical Incident". - Death/Pending (Pending CME investigation) would be chosen for instances of client death in which the actual reason for death is not yet confirmed.
 The subsequent 'Confirmed' reasons for client death should only be chosen when the actual reason for death is known by the Program. - CIRs are not required for deaths that are a natural occurrence.
 Instead, the program shall maintain a Natural Death Log that QA will review during the Medi-Cal recertification site visit.
-However, if a death that is a natural occurrence happens on a program's premises an CIR is required. - Deaths must be reported to the COSD HIM Department, please see OPOH Section B for additional information on reporting member deaths. - Serious allegations of or confirmed inappropriate staff (includes volunteers, interns) behavior such as sexual relations with a client, client/staff boundary issues, financial exploitation of a client, and/or physical or verbal abuse of a client

-- Medication error in prescription or distribution resulting in severe physical damage and/or loss of consciousness; respiratory and/or circulatory difficulties requiring hospitalization. - Critical injury is defined as injury to a client where the injury is directly related to the client's mental health or substance use functioning and/or symptoms.
+However, if a death that is a natural occurrence happens on a program's premises an CIR is required. - \Deaths must be reported to the COSD HIM Department, please see OPOH Section B for additional information on reporting member deaths. - Serious allegations of or confirmed inappropriate staff (includes volunteers, interns) behavior such as sexual relations with a client, client/staff boundary issues, financial exploitation of a client, and/or physical or verbal abuse of a client - Medication error in prescription or distribution resulting in severe physical damage and/or loss of consciousness; respiratory and/or circulatory difficulties requiring hospitalization. - Critical injury is defined as injury to a client where the injury is directly related to the client's mental health or substance use functioning and/or symptoms.
 Critical injury means any injury involving extreme physical pain, substantial risk of death, or protracted loss or impairment of function of a bodily member, limb, organ, or of mental faculty (i.e., fracture, loss of consciousness), or requiring medical intervention, including but not limited to hospitalization, surgery, transportation via ambulance, or physical rehabilitation.
-Any injury not falling in these categories and/or not related to client mental health or substance use symptoms would be reported under the Non-Critical Incident process. - For Critical Incidents related to an overdose by an opioid or alcohol, the client must be provided an opportunity for a referral to Medication Assisted Treatment (MAT) if the client is not already receiving MAT services.
+Any injury not falling in these categories and/or not related to client mental health or substance use symptoms would be reported under the Non-Critical Incident process.

+- For Critical Incidents related to an overdose by an opioid or alcohol, the client must be provided an opportunity for a referral to Medication Assisted Treatment (MAT) if the client is not already receiving MAT services.
 Information on MAT programs can be access through the Provider Directory on the Optum website or by calling the Access and Crisis Line. - QA Unit shall monitor critical incidents and issue reports to the Quality Review Committee and other identified stakeholders as indicated. - After review of the incident, QA may request a corrective action plan.
 QA is responsible for working with the provider to specify and monitor the recommended corrective action plan.